-Being one of the best fashion designing games, even owners of the original 2011 release surely must have been curious about what will be offered up this time round, as well as all the new comers to the game.
+Being one of the best fashion designing games, even owners of the original 2011 release surely must have been curious about what will be offered up this time around, as well as all the newcomers to the game.
 All figures sourced from the Kickstarter campaign screen as of 31 August 2019.

 There were three tiers of pledge for this campaign in order to get in off the ground and running.
 You simply could make a pledge small or large as a fan of unique themed games, a follower of Portal Games or just wanting to make a gesture of support to a worthy project.
 The minimum to pledge on this tier was $1.

 The second tier was a pledge for $60 or more.
-This got you a copy of the complete ‘Pret-a-Porter’ finished game and all the stretch goals that were met.
+This got you a copy of the complete finished game of Pret-a-Porter and all the stretch goals that were met.
 This was the most popular pledge during the campaign.

 You can never take too much care over the choice of your shoes.
 Too many women think that they are unimportant, but the real proof of an elegant woman is what is on her feet— Christian Dior

 Lastly, there was a third-tier pledge which got you everything from the second tier, but also a beautiful poster featuring the cover art of the game and a signed copy of the game from Ignacy Trzewiczek, the mind behind the idea and owner of Portal Games.
 The pledge for this neat bundle was $89 or more.